maliMirkec/markdown-fm/readme.txt

 == Description ==

-Markdown FM allows you to define structured content schemas with an intuitive interface and ACF-like template functions.
+YAML Custom Fields allows you to define structured content schemas with an intuitive interface and ACF-like template functions.
 Perfect for theme developers who want flexible, schema-based content management without the complexity.

 = Features =